 - Has mostly curled strands but some might be S-shaped

 This type also tends to be drier than the previous two since oil can’t easily travel down the strands.
 Moisture is key to keeping healthy and happy curls.
 You’ll need a healthy mix of anti-frizz and moisturizing products in your hair care routine.
 Heat styling can be especially damaging to Type 3 hair if done too often.

 Instead, look into heatless styles and creative cuts to help you switch up your day-to-day look.
 Other protective styles like buns and twist-outs are great for protecting your hair from the elements and giving it a break from constant styling.

 Type 3A hair has big, bouncy curls and doesn’t need much product to define it.
-These curls are looser compared to type 3B and 3C hair and about the size of sidewalk chalk.
-Halo braids and braided chignons look extra special with type 3A hair since the natural curls in 3A hair add flair and volume to these looks.
+These curls are looser compared to Types 3B and 3C hair and are about the size of sidewalk chalk.
+Halo braids and braided chignons look extra special with Type 3A hair since the natural curls add flair and volume to these looks.